ThurgoodAlex/Portfolio/README.md

 # Portfolio
-Hello everyone,
-This is my current WIP portfolio.
-I currently have this on hold due to school but hoping to work on it more soon.
+This is my portfolio which is a work in progress.
+I currently have this on hold due to other responsibilites but hoping to work on it more soon.